benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 href="https://luajit.org/">LuaJIT</a>, a just-in-time compiler for Lua 5.1 that is <a href="https://luajit.org/performance_arm.html">significantly faster</a> than the stock Lua interpreter.
-However, LuaJIT hasn't added any of Lua's new features since version 5.1, and to do so would be <a href="https://news.ycombinator.com/item?id=9985074">quite an undertaking</a> due to many breaking changes, including new scoping rules in 5.2 and the addition of an integer type in 5.3.
-For this reason, Pall has been a <a href="https://www.freelists.org/post/luajit/Port-bitop-to-53,1">vocal critic</a> of how many backwards-incompatible changes the Lua team makes in each release.</p>
+However, LuaJIT hasn't added any of Lua's new features since version 5.1.
+Doing so would be <a href="https://news.ycombinator.com/item?id=9985074">quite an undertaking</a> due to many breaking changes, including new scoping rules in 5.2 and the new integer type in 5.3.
+For this reason, Pall has been a <a href="https://www.freelists.org/post/luajit/Port-bitop-to-53,1">vocal critic</a> of the backward-incompatible changes that the Lua team makes.</p>

 <p>This does seem to be a real problem, and not only with obscure edge
-cases: two of the benchmarks in the original Lua-Benchmarks suite failed in 5.4 with a "C stack overflow" error (but work fine in 5.3), so I had to remove them before running it.
+cases: two of the benchmarks in the original Lua-Benchmarks suite failed in 5.4 with a "C stack overflow" error (though they work fine in 5.3), so I had to remove them before running it.
 The <tt><a href="https://github.com/gligneul/Lua-Benchmarks/blob/master/ack.lua">ack</a></tt>
 and <tt><a